rancher/docs/content/rancher/v2.x/en/cis-scans/rbac/_index.md

 # Cluster-Admin Access

 Rancher CIS Scans is a cluster-admin only feature by default.
-This means only the rancher global admins, and the cluster’s cluster-owner can:
+This means only the Rancher global admins, and the cluster’s cluster-owner can:

 - Install/Uninstall the rancher-cis-benchmark App
 - See the navigation links for CIS Benchmark CRDs - ClusterScanBenchmarks, ClusterScanProfiles, ClusterScans